zarzouram/notebooklm_notes2md/README.md

 - The script expects the notes to be wrapped in a `<labs-tailwind-doc-viewer>` or similar tag in the HTML.
 Adjust the script if your HTML structure differs.
 - All notes are combined into a single output file (PDF or Markdown).
 - The script preserves formatting including headings, bullet lists, and code blocks.
+- Metadata extraction works best with the latest NotebookLM HTML format.
+- Obsidian format includes YAML frontmatter with citation placeholders that can be manually edited.
 - For more details, troubleshooting, and screenshots, refer to the [original Medium article](https://vivekhere.medium.com/how-to-export-google-notebooklm-saved-notes-as-pdf-10b5ce6c6c10).

+### 7.1.
+Roadmap

+For information about planned features and development progress, see the [ROADMAP.md](docs/ROADMAP.md) file.

 ---